brumhard/primate/README.md

 Pluggable dashboard to make PRs from multiple sources on multiple repos visible.

+> This repo is currently WIP.
+Further docs will follow.

+## Development

 The project uses `make` to make your life easier.
 If you're not familiar with Makefiles you can take a look at [this quickstart guide](https://makefiletutorial.com).

 Whenever you need help regarding the available actions, just use the following command.